Campaign for Tobacco-Free Kids

 Overview

-Flavored tobacco products have created a public health emergency in Maryland.
-Tobacco flavors like mint, gummy bear, and cotton candy are luring children into a lifelong struggle with tobacco addiction; particularly targeting young people of color and those in LGBTQ communities.
-Flavored tobacco has also fueled the use of electronic smoking devices, known as e-cigarettes or vapes, by Maryland youths.
-The Campaign for Tobacco-Free Kids chose The Hatcher Group to spearhead a three-month communications and outreach campaign designed to persuade policymakers, engage media, and inspire grassroots advocates to support comprehensive legislation to end the sale of all flavored tobacco products in Maryland during the Maryland General Assembly’s 2020 and 2021 legislative sessions.
+Flavored tobacco products have created a growing public health crisis in Maryland.
+Tobacco flavors like mint, gummy bear, and cotton candy are designed to appeal to young people — particularly those who are most vulnerable to targeted marketing tactics — hooking a new generation into a lifelong struggle with nicotine addiction.
+These products have also fueled the widespread use of electronic smoking devices, such as e-cigarettes and vapes, among Maryland’s youth.
+The Campaign for Tobacco-Free Kids selected The Hatcher Group to lead a three-month communications and outreach campaign aimed at persuading policymakers, engaging media, and mobilizing grassroots advocates to support comprehensive legislation to end the sale of all flavored tobacco products in Maryland during the 2020 and 2021 General Assembly sessions.

 Capabilities